yash-sharma1/docs-site/docs/blockchain.md

 ### What is a Validator Node?

-Validators are a group of IT infrastructure who take the responsibility to maintain the Binance Chain/DEX data and validate all the transactions.
-They would join the consensus procedure and vote to produce blocks.
-The fees would be collected and distributed among all validators.
+Validators are a group/IT infrastructure that take the responsibility to maintain the Binance Chain/DEX data and validate all the transactions.
+They join the consensus procedure and vote to produce blocks.
+The fees are collected and distributed among all validators.
 You can consider Validator as "miner" in Bitcoin and Ethereum and similar concepts exist in dPoS blockchain as EOS or dBFT in NEO.
 The initial validators are selected from trusted members of the Binance community, and will eventually expand to more members as the Binance blockchain and ecosystem matures, this responsibility will be distributed.
-The decentralized governance procedure would be introduced and executed.
-More qualified organization/individual can become Validator.
+The decentralized governance procedure will be introduced and executed.
+More qualified organization/individual can become Validators.

 ### What is a Witness Node?

-Witness nodes represent the majority nodes in a Binance Chain deployment.
+Witness nodes represent the majority of nodes in a Binance Chain deployment.
 Although they do not join the consensus process and produce blocks, they take care of:

 - The witness consensus process.